 Detentions may be issued by any member of staff if behaviour is deemed inappropriate, or work is not completed to an expected standard.
 Detentions may occur at break, lunch and after school.
 Notice of after-school detentions will be given to parents/carers where possible, but the academy is not obliged by law to give 24 hours' notice.
 Where the issue is subject-based, the detention will be set with the class teacher and logged on Edulink.
 Students will have the opportunity to record it in their student planner.
 Initially, detentions are sat with the class teacher, and the behaviour concern is discussed and expectations for learning are reset.
-Students are to complete the detention in the teacher's classroom for up to 40 minutes.
-The aim of the detention is to restore the relationship with the Head of Department, which is also logged on Edulink.
-Students are to complete the detention in the HOD classroom for up to 40 minutes.
-Detentions are monitored weekly by the year team, and students will be resistent issues will be referred to the year team instead of the HOD.
+Students are to complete the detention in the teacher's classroom for up to 30 minutes.
+The aim of the detention is to restore the relationship with the teacher.
+If this detention is missed, the student will be required to sit a 45-minute detention with the Head of Department, which is also logged on Edulink.
+Should students miss the HOD detention this will be escalated to a 60 minute HOY detention and if that is also missed then it will be escalated to a 75 minute SLT detention.
+Should a student miss an SLT detention then they will be placed in Relections for a day.
+Detentions are monitored weekly by the year team and students with persistent issues will be referred to the year team instead of the HOD.
 Parents of those students will be invited to a meeting to discuss concerns.
 Subject detention data will also be shared with the HOD for analysis.